-LinkedIn has hit a milestone with 200M+ registered users as of January 2013.
+LinkedIn has hit a milestone with 303 million active monthly users.
 Nevertheless, many people have only a vague idea as to how to use this unique tool for their career development or job search.
 “Do I need a LinkedIn profile?” and “Why can’t I just copy my resume into my LinkedIn profile?” are among the most popular questions that our clients ask.
-This post will answer these and many other LinkedIn-related inquiries and help you make your profile work for you.
+As a professional linkedin profile writer I will answer these and many other LinkedIn-related inquiries and help you make your profile work for you.

 Resume vs. LinkedIn – are they different?

 In a word – yes.
 Although they both represent your professional persona, mentioning your experience, education, and skills, they do it in fundamentally different ways.
 Think of a resume as an outbound marketing message advertising yourself.
 As such, it should be targeted to your desired position, concise, to the point, and emphasize your “features and benefits” as an employee.

 LinkedIn, on the other hand, is akin to inbound marketing.
 It’s less formal, more flexible, and offers you the freedom to let your personality shine.
 And while you might want to leave information about your college jobs, volunteer experiences, and interests out of your resume (unless, of course, it’s relevant to the position you’re applying for), you can, and should, list it on your LinkedIn profile.